 You can bring pies and cakes through the security checkpoint, but they are subject to additional screening.

-While wrapped gifts are not prohibited, if a bag alarms our security officers may have to unwrap a gift to take a closer look inside.
-We recommend passengers wrap gifts after their flight or ship them ahead of time to avoid the possibility of having to open them during the screening process.
+While you can bring wrapped gifts through the checkpoint, TSA officers may have to unwrap a gift to take a closer look inside.
+We recommend that you wrap gifts after your flight or ship them ahead of time.
+This way you will avoid having to open them during the screening process.

-Items purchased after the security checkpoint have been pre-screened and can be taken on the plane.
+Items you purchase after the security checkpoint have already been screened.
+You can bring these on the plane without further screening.

 You may now carry liquids more than 100 mL in your carry-on bag if:

 - You are traveling internationally into the United States with a connecting flight,

 - you bought them at a duty-free shop, and

 - the store packed them in a secure, tamper-evident bag.

 If your liquids are not in a secure, tamper-evident bag, you must pack them in your checked bag.

 If the liquids alarm during screening, we will need to screen them further.